Mazda MX-5 roadster - Reliability & safety

 Mazda MX-5 reliability

-Mazda as a brand was ranked fourth out of 30 marques in the manufacturer rankings, which is another impressive result and indicates that Mazda buyers are generally satisfied with their purchase.
+Mazda as a brand was ranked a respectable seventh out of nearly 30 marques in the 2022 manufacturer rankings, which is another impressive result and indicates that Mazda buyers are generally satisfied with their purchase.
+A reasonable 25.3% of owners reported a fault within the first 12 months across all models, but we suspect this number was lower for the MX-5.

 The MX-5 has all the safety equipment you’d expect, like airbags, anti-lock brakes and electronic stability control, but Mazda also offers its i-ACTIVSENSE active safety technology, as seen on the Mazda3 hatchback and Mazda6 saloon.
 These systems include lane-departure warning and blind-spot monitoring.